-The point is that people see and recognise your brand as they are searching on the internet over time.
+People see and recognise your brand as they search the internet over time.

 Valuable, up to date content matters

-Google looks to provide users with the most relevant web page associated with a search.
-If you are not providing that content, there is no way you will rank.
+Google provide users with the most relevant web page associated with a search.
+If a site is not providing that content, there is no way it will rank well.

 Users ask questions or wants entertainment.
 Google provides.

 You should be writing copy in a blog or on your website around your industry, answering questions that your clients ask.